rouvinerh/SecJournal/README.md

 coverY: 28
 ---

-# Hello!
+# Hello

 ## What's This?

-This is my notebook where I document all my security-related experiences, from HackTheBox writeups, to bug bounty findings, and personal blogs about anything information security related!&#x20;
+This is my notebook where I document all my security-related experiences, from HackTheBox writeups, to bug bounty findings, and personal blogs about random security topics.

 {% hint style="warning" %}
 **What am I doing now?** I have decided to spend a year on bug bounties to learn and see what I can learn and find.